davidgasquez/handbook/Open Data.md

 > People should be able to collaborate on data the same way we collaborate on Open Source code.

 ## Motivation

+>  TODO 🛠: Refine the content for this section to make the problem statement  more clear for the reader.

 [Open data is a public good](https://en.wikipedia.org/wiki/Open_data#Open_Data_as_commons).
 As a result, individual [[incentives]] are not aligned with collective ones.

 As an organization or research group, [spending time curating and maintaining datasets for other people to use doesn't make sense](https://en.wikipedia.org/wiki/Economics_of_open_data), unless that's how you make money.
 As a result: